Belarus migrant crisis: EU Council chief heads to Poland | DW | 10.11.2021

 Talking to DW on Wednesday, the head of the center-right EPP bloc in the EU Parliament, Manfred Weber, also called on Poland to be transparent about its response, and "accept assistance by the European forces," including Frontex.

-So far, Poland has insisted that it has enough resources to handle the influx.
+Poland has repeatedly insisted that it has enough resources to handle the influx.

 Analysts believe Poland is hesitant to ask for help due to the preexisting clash with Brussels over the rule of law in Poland.
 The EU is angry at Poland's conservative government over its prolonged and severe crackdown on the country's judiciary and its refusal to comply with the ruling of the European Court of Justice.
 Less than three weeks ago, Morawiecki said that withholding EU funds from Poland would start "the third world war" which was met with a harsh rebuke in Brussels.